2015 - 2017

 along the way during the first year rotation program.

 I designed and was the primary instructor for the first deep learning class Stanford - CS 231n: Convolutional Neural Networks for Visual Recognition

 .
 The class became one of the largest at Stanford and has grown from 150 enrolled in 2015 to 330 students in 2016, and 750 students in 2017.

 Along the way I squeezed in 3 internships at (a baby) Google Brain in 2011 working on learning-scale unsupervised learning from videos, then again in Google Research in 2013 working on large-scale supervised learning on YouTube videos, and finally at DeepMind in 2015 working on the deep reinforcement learning team.

 MSc at the University of British Columbia where I worked with Michiel van de Panne

-on learning controllers for physically-simulated figures.
-Think: agile robotics but in a physical simulation.
+on learning controllers for physically-simulated figures, i.e., machine-learning for agile robotics but in a physical simulation.

 2005 - 2009

 BSc at the University of Toronto with a double major in computer science and physics and a minor in math.
-This is where I first came in contact with deep learning, attending Geoff Hinton's
+This is where I first got into deep learning, attending Geoff Hinton's

 class and reading groups.